Skip to main navigation Skip to search Skip to main content

 Biography

-I am Professor of Social Work and Senior Associate Dean for Culture and People in the School of Humanities, Social Sciences and Law.
+I am Professor of Social Work, Deputy Dean and Associate Dean for People, Culture and Performance in the School of Humanities, Social Sciences and Law.
 I joined the University in 2003, having previously worked as a social worker within youth and adult justice settings.
-My teaching, research and impact activity straddles criminal justice and professional learning, and is grounded in ideas of voice and participation.
-Current and recent research projects include co-design work with young adults in conflict with the law; exploring 'user' experiences of justice and longitudinal research into the experiences of early career social workers.
+My teaching and research activity straddles criminal justice and professional learning, and is grounded in ideas of voice, participation and social justice.
+Current and recent research projects include co-design work with people affected by poverty and substance misuse and with young adults in conflict with the law.

 Teaching